Nobody is commenting on your blog.

 Photo by scott1723 on Flickr

 I’m not going to delve deeply into SEO here, but I will say one reason nobody has commented on your blog post is because they can’t find it.
 The internet is not a book.
 Creative headlines, or no headlines at all, leave your post in a lonely readerless cave.
 Give your post a descriptive title and make sure the permalink has those words in it.
+Click here to signup with SEOToolsCentre paraphrase tool.
 Pinterest has become a vital way for readers to find blog content that is of interest to them.
 Make it easy for people to pin your post.
 Use PicMonkey to add a little descriptive text to a photo, or create a graphic with Pinstamatic.

 Make your comment system as easy as possible.
 This means one step (no login required and no captcha).
 People are busy.
 If it isn’t easy, you may as well close comments altogether.